glossary

 How this term appears on HealthPlansGuide

-Loss of Coverage appears in job-loss, Medicaid or CHIP, turning 26, and COBRA pages where the site asks users to verify the actual coverage end date before acting.
+Loss of Coverage appears in job-loss, Medicaid or CHIP, turning 26, and COBRA pages where the site asks readers to verify the actual coverage end date before acting.

 Start with the coverage loss event